Piwigo/piwigo-docker/README.md

 **Making a backup is always advised before updating**

-Go to the folder where your `compose.yaml` is and stop the container, then pull the new version of the container with `docker compose pull` and restart it with `docker compose up -d`
+Go to the folder where your `compose.yaml` is and stop the container.
+Then pull the new version of the container with `docker compose pull` and restart it with `docker compose up -d`

-Updating piwigo via the web interface do no replace container updates !
+Updating piwigo via the web interface does not replace container updates !

 ## Advanced options

-if you preffer using a `mysql` container instead of `mariadb` edit `compose.yaml` and replace mariadb by mysql (case sensitive).
+If you prefer using a `mysql` container instead of `mariadb` edit `compose.yaml` and replace mariadb by mysql (be aware it is case sensitive).

-if you want to use an existing MySQL/MariaDB database you already setup, use `compose-nodb.yaml` and rename it `compose.yaml`.
+If you want to use an existing MySQL/MariaDB database you already setup, use `compose-nodb.yaml` and rename it `compose.yaml`.
 You can either create `.env` with `piwigo_port=` or manually edit the compose file to change the exposed port.

-You can create a script at `./piwigo-data/scripts/user.sh` to run commands before nginx and php start.
+Create a script at `./piwigo-data/scripts/user.sh` to run commands before nginx and php start.
-eg: to install extra dependencies like pandoc `apk add --no-cache pandoc`, available package listed at [alpine pkg index](https://pkgs.alpinelinux.org/packages).
+eg: to install extra dependencies like pandoc `apk add --no-cache pandoc`, available packages are listed at [alpine pkg index](https://pkgs.alpinelinux.org/packages).
 **Note that the script is run as root**.

 ## Container Architeture

-Two container :
+Two containers :
 - Alpine nginx with php-fpm
 - MariaDB